 There’s Only One Deductible to Worry About

-When you insure all of your cars under one policy, you only have to pay one deductible if an accident or random disaster damages them.
-Not insuring your cars under one policy would mean that you’d need to pay more than one deductible.
+When you combine all of your cars under one policy, you only have to pay one deductible if an accident or random disaster damages them.
+Not insuring your vehicles under one policy would mean that you’d need to pay more than one deductible.
 Having a multi-car policy just simplifies the whole process so you have less to keep track of in the wake of a disastrous event.

 You Can Stack Coverages

-Not all states allow you to stack coverage limits.
+Not all states allow you to stack insurance coverage limits.
 But some states do allow or even require it.
 Here are the states that allow stacking under one policy:

 - New Hampshire